simonjvardy/ISS-Tracker/README.md

 ![Responsive Layout Screenshots](/wireframes/am-i-responsive.jpg)

-To allow ease of deployment for end users such as school clubs, it was important to try to source all the data from APIs that didn't require the need to register and use API keys as well as include much information about any API Rate Limiting of requests.
+To allow ease of deployment for end users such as school clubs, it was important to try to source all the data from APIs that didn't require the need to register and use API keys as well as including much information about any API Rate Limiting of requests.

 ## Contents ##